North Woods Homestead, llc, Purebred Mini Jersey Dairy Cows in the PNW, Registered with PMJS, Priest River, Idaho

 Bella Aug 2017

-After much research we decided to start a flock of rare Salmon Faverolle chickens.
+After much research we decided to start a flock of rare Salmon Faverolles chickens.
 They're sweet hearty birds.
 We bought chicks from around the USA.
 We also added true Blue Ameraucanas.
 They're a blue-grey shade and lay robin-egg-blue eggs.
 We plan to incubate eggs and sell chicks the Summer of 2018.

 In the Autumn we got two feeder piglets to raise on Jersey milk.
 It's been shocking how fast they grow!
 We intend to butcher them ourselves in April 2018.